Royals vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Royals have posted a mark of 1-8.
+- In nine games as the underdog over the last 10 matchups, the Royals have a record of 2-7.

-- In their last 10 matchups with a total posted by oddsmakers, the Royals and their foes are 5-5-0 when it comes to hitting the over.
+- In their last 10 games with an over/under, the Royals and their opponents have combined to eclipse the total five times.

-- Bookmakers have not posted a runline in any of the Royals' past 10 games.
+- The last 10 Royals contests have not had a runline set by oddsmakers.

 Royals Betting Records & Stats

-- The Royals have come away with 16 wins in the 59 contests they have been listed as the underdogs in this season.
+- The Royals have been chosen as underdogs in 60 games this year and have walked away with the win 17 times (28.3%) in those games.

-- Kansas City has entered 45 games this season as the underdog by +120 or more and is 12-33 in those contests.
+- Kansas City has a record of 15-39 in games where sportsbooks have it as underdogs of at least +105 on the moneyline.

-- The moneyline set for this matchup implies the Royals have a 45.5% chance of walking away with the win.
+- Oddsmakers have implied with the moneyline set for this matchup that the Royals have a 48.8% chance of pulling out a win.

-- So far this season, Kansas City and its opponents have hit the over in 31 of its 72 games with a total.
+- Kansas City and its opponents have hit the over in 31 of its 73 games with a total this season.

-- The Royals have posted a record of 5-6-0 against the spread this season.
+- The Royals are 5-6-0 against the spread in their 11 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!